 Mail professionals know it takes at least three mailings to get noticed; more is better.
 How to improve direct mail response?
 Regular mailings.
 One printed mailer is a waste of money.

 Get recognized by using some common elements on all your direct mail pieces.
 If you’re going to print and mail multiple times, make it clear you’re the same company that’s been trying to reach them, Think about it, doesn’t it capture interest when you see the same logo, photo or slogan in a direct mailer three or more times in a short time period?

-For more information about how to boost direct mail response, check out http://www.clearprint.com/articles/general/boost-direct-mail-response.
+For more information, check out how to boost direct mail response.